Thank you for your interest in working on Star Island again! We are honored to have so many returning Pels who want to work for us.

 - Dates of availability are an important aspect in our hiring process.
-With few exceptions, we aim to hire employees who can be available for the start of training and orientation on June 15.
+With few exceptions, we aim to hire employees who can be available for the start of training and orientation on June 11.

-- Our need to staff effectively for EOS and provide consistent service to our guests requires us to give special attention to leave dates when hiring.
+- Our need to staff effectively for end of season and provide consistent service to our guests requires us to give special attention to leave dates when hiring.
 We encourage you to carefully consider the dates of availability you list on your application as you will be held to them, if hired.
 We want to make sure you know that if you leave the island prior to the leaving date in your employment agreement, it is unlikely you will be hired in the future (extenuating circumstances, in the sole discretion of the Island Manager/hiring team, may be excepted).
 If you have any questions about this, please do not hesitate to contact us during the application process.

 - As you know, many of the positions listed are small crews or “crews of one”.
 By only applying for small crews or specialized positions, you will be limiting your hiring possibilities.
-We encourage you to apply for as many positions (up to 10) in which you would be happy working.
+We encourage you to apply for as many positions (up to 10) as you would be happy working.

 - The Truck/Waterfront Crew and Harbor Launch Operator positions require specific certifications or licensing.
 You must have or obtain a lifeguard certification prior to the start of the season if you are hired for the Truck/Waterfront Crew.
 If you do not have the certification or are unwilling to obtain it, do not apply for this crew.
 Applicants who apply for these roles should send a copy of their certification or license to our office.

-Or download a hard copy of the application.
 If you need a hard copy application and do not have access to a printer, please let us know.